jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< already covered >>`

-The following are procedure references:
+The following are command references:

 ![](images/7.%20Commands%20Ideas.024.png)

 It’s a square that is redirected.
 It’s always a *square* with a *reference line*.
-It is a procedure that redirects, but *might not* execute.
+It is a command that redirects, but *might not* execute.
 It can point either to a square or a diamond.

 ###### Call